pgailinas/videoqa-representation-comparison/docs/02_Run_Baseline_VideoQA.md

 Standard High-RAM CPU runtimes were used for repository cloning, dataset preparation, archive reconstruction, file transfers, compression and decompression operations, and other preprocessing tasks that did not require GPU acceleration.

-Baseline VideoQA inference was evaluated using the NVIDIA L4 GPU.
-The L4 successfully executed Qwen2-VL-7B inference and achieved an average runtime of approximately 2.2 seconds per evaluation sample during baseline testing.
+Baseline VideoQA development-subset experiments were evaluated using the NVIDIA L4 GPU.
+The L4 successfully executed Qwen2-VL-7B inference and achieved an average runtime of approximately 2.2 seconds per evaluation sample during testing.

 The NVIDIA T4 GPU was evaluated as a lower-tier alternative.
 Although the model could be loaded successfully, inference frequently encountered CUDA out-of-memory errors.

 ## Notes

-* This notebook establishes baseline VideoQA performance using direct multimodal inference.
+* This notebook performs development-subset baseline VideoQA experiments using direct multimodal inference.
 * Video evidence is sampled directly from source videos during inference execution.
 * Prediction results include generated answers, ground-truth answers, evidence statistics, and inference timing information.
 * Runtime performance depends on the selected evaluation dataset size, inference configuration, and available GPU resources.